 Spread the dough with the softened butter, then sprinkle with cinnamon, brown sugar and drained raisins.
 Be generous with the filling!

-From the short end of the rectangle, roll the dough into a log.
+From the long end of the rectangle, roll the dough into a log.
 It shouldn't be loose, but doesn't need to be super tight, either!

-Using unflavored dental floss or a sharp knife, cut the rolled log into 8-10 equal-sized pieces.
+Using unflavored dental floss or a sharp knife, cut the rolled log into 12 approximately equal-sized pieces.

-Place the pieces cut-side up in a greased 8x11-inch baking dish.
-They may not fill the pan fully, but they will expand with the second rise.
+Place the pieces cut-side up in a greased 9x13-inch baking dish.
+They will not fill the pan fully, but they will expand with the second rise.
 Cover with a towel and let rise for 45 minutes.

-After the second rise, the rolls should fill the pan.
+After the second rise, the rolls should be touching each other in the pan.
 Bake for 30-35 minutes until golden brown.
 Set aside to let cool.

-Once cooled, spread the rolls with the frosting and serve.
+Once the rolls have cooled, spread with the icing.

 Expert Baking Tips

 - Let the dough rise long enough.
 Rise times will vary based on the temperature of your room.
-Dough rises quicker in a warm room and slower in a colder room.
+Remember, dough rises quicker in a warmer room and slower in a cooler room.

 - Don't worry about making perfectly-shaped rolls.
 Embrace the irregularity!
 Some might be bigger and some might be smaller.
 What you want to watch is the thickness - rolls should all be the same thickness in order to bake evenly.